 - a.
-If a move is an Illegal Procedure, the Mover must return any illegally moved cube to its previous position (usually Resources) and, if necessary, make another move.
-The Mover must be given at least 10 seconds to make this correction, unless the original move was made after the ten-second countdown, in which case the time limit rule is enforced.
-If the player has not corrected the action within the time limit, then the player gets a -1 penalty, the action is set aside, and the player loses his turn. - b.
-If the move is not an Illegal Procedure, the cube stands as played. - c.
-An Illegal Procedure is insulated by a legal move by another player so that, if the Illegal Procedure is not called or corrected before another player makes a legal move, it stands as completed.
-If an Illegal Demand is insulated, the Illegal Demand would not be valid and would be ignored when a solution is written. - NOTE: An Illegal Demand may be a duplicate demand (e.g., color wild, letter transfer, must contain, or must not contain) OR any demand not recognized as acceptable in the LinguiSHTIK rules.
+If the move is a Duplicate Demand, - The Mover gets a -1 penalty. - The Mover must return any illegally moved cube to its previous position (usually Resources) and make a legal move. - The Mover must be given at least 10 seconds to make this correction, unless the original move was made after the ten-second countdown, in which case the time limit rule is enforced. - If the player has not corrected the action within the time limit, the action is set aside, and the player loses his turn. - b.
+If the move is not a Duplicate Demand, the cube stands as played. - c.
+If the Duplicate Demand is not charged or corrected before another player makes a legal move, the second demand is not in effect.